How does a brand strategy agency help your marketing?

 State of Assembly is a branding agency for marketing clarity.
 We start with what you imply and align the conditions that shape how customers actually experience you.

 Strategy.
 Positioning.
 Design.
 Messaging.
-Four outputs that make marketing simpler because the brand is doing the heavy lifting.
+Four outputs that make marketing simpler because the brand is doing the work.

 Here's what the process feels like.

-Adjacent voices will challenge you; customers who chose you, employees who question you, competitors who dismiss you.
-Some of what surfaces will sting.
+Adjacent voices challenge you — customers who chose you, employees who question you, competitors who dismiss you.
+Some of what surfaces stings.
 That's the point.

 We came to know one client so well we could articulate why people love them before they could.
 That depth doesn't come from surveys.
 It comes from listening to the voices most organizations filter out.